ratonlaveur123/income_classification/README.md

 # income_classification

 This project is to build machine learning models to perform classification task that determines whether a person makes over 50K a year from UCI's Census Income dataset.
-Logisic regression and random forest models are developed for this project and an API endpoint was set up to generate prediction result from the best ML model.
-The endpoint takes the input data from the test dataset(single row of data or a batch) and returns the predictions.
+Logisic regression and random forest models are developed for this project and the process includes data preprocessing and data cleaning, feature engineering, model training and testing, and hyperparameter tuning using grid search with cross validation.
+An API endpoint was set up using Flask to generate prediction result from the best ML model.
+The endpoint takes the input data from the test dataset (single row of data or a batch) and returns the predictions.

 The feature space is as follows, and contains a mixture of numerical and categorical inputs.
 1.	age: continuous.